andregrillo/cordova-plugin-app-icon-changer/README.md

 ## Installation

-You must fork or "git clone" the repository, make the changes described below and import the plugin using one of the following commands:
+You must fork, clone or download the repository, make the changes described below and import the plugin using one of the following commands:
 ```
 $ cordova plugin add your-forked-repository-url.git
 ```